SQwatermark/ResGuideSource/docs/optifinedoc/shaders.properties.md

 #   /shaders/world1  - end shaders
 #
 # Dimension folders are also scanned for options.
-# The options in dimension foldes may be given different names to avoid conflict with default values.
+# The options in dimension folders may be given different names to avoid conflict with default values.

 # The "#include" directive found in ".vsh" and ".fsh" files is replaced with the contents of the included file
 # Relative, look in same folder